Emgality

 Print this page

 Emgality belongs to a group of medicines called humanised monoclonal antibodies.
-Emgality works by sticking to a protein in your body which causes symptoms of migraines, such as pain and inflammation.
+Emgality works by sticking to a protein in your body which causes symptoms of a migraine attack, such as pain and inflammation.
 By sticking to this protein, it blocks how the protein works in your body.
-This medicine will not cure migraines, only prevent them happening if you use the medicine regularly.
-Read more about migraines and migraine medicines.
+This medicine won't cure migraine disease, only prevent migraine attacks happening if you use it regularly.

 Always use Emgality exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to use, how often to use it and any special instructions.
 Here is some guidance.

-In Aotearoa New Zealand Emgality is a subcutaneous injection that comes as a 120mg single-use pen.
-Each pen contains one dose that is used only once for 1 injection.
+In Aotearoa New Zealand Emgality is a subcutaneous injection (injected under the skin) and it comes as a 120mg single-use pen.
+Each pen contains 1 dose that is used only once for 1 injection.
 The pen or syringe is ready to use which means it's pre-filled with the medicine, and the needle is already fitted.
 You don't need to measure or mix anything or directly handle a needle.

 • Emgality is an injection given under the skin (known as a subcutaneous injection).

-• It can be injected in your abdomen (tummy), thigh, back of the upper arm or buttocks (bottom).
+• It can be injected into your abdomen (tummy), thigh, back of the upper arm or buttocks (bottom).

-• You need to talk with your doctor to decide if you will inject the medicine yourself, or if a healthcare provider will do this for you.
+• You need to talk to your doctor about whether you will inject the medicine yourself, or if a healthcare provider will do this for you.

 • You need to be trained to give yourself the injection by your doctor, nurse or pharmacist.